pixfabrik/magrathea/README.md

 ### Next

-- Be able to expand and collapse individual modes and events
 - Make sure everything with IDs points to valid objects.
 When something is deleted, check for things that reference it.

 ### Events